 Pay attention to your surroundings

-If the guy that hit me last Sunday were paying attention to his surroundings, I wouldn’t be writing this right now.
+If the guy who hit me last Sunday were paying attention to his surroundings, I wouldn’t be writing this right now.

 I see this when somebody decides to join the bike lane without looking to see if there is anybody there.
 I see this when people try to cross the street behind cars and straight into bikes.
 I see this when people in vehicles open doors without paying attention to whoever is coming next to the car.